jmart2001/testing/README.md

 # Project Name - WhatToCook

 WhatToCook is a recipe-based application.
 This web application has many features to make cooking easier.
+Overall the user will be able to find recipes based on their current ingredients or preferred taste, perform cost analysis on their grocery lists, and plan meals for themselves and groups.
+This application will allow people to prepare their meals efficiently while also having the option to be cautious of the price of those meals.

-To run this application, first, the repository should be cloned, and then the npm commands can be used to run the application locally: npm start.
+To run this application, first, clone the repository, and then the npm commands can be used to run the application locally: npm start.
 Other commands may need to be run in order to use npm start.